 I grab him back, “He’s my little brother.
 Y’all gots to earn it.”

 I hold him at arm’s length.
 “Y’all got big,” as I admire him, then pull him into a big hug.
-He won’t let go.
+He refuses to let go.
 They all go, “aw.”

 Turning to everyone, “Tim’s my big brother.”
 Then looking at ‘Gator, “Y’all’s my bigger brother.”